grpnpraveen/Snake_Game_cpp/README.md

 # Snake_Game_cpp
-This is a console game made using cpp.
+This is a console game made using cpp.(both code and exe is uploaded)

 press 'O' to exit the game .